arogers91/vdif2rdef/README.md

 ./sidefile_creator.sh /path/to/vdif/files/
 ```

-2. Translate VDIF to RDEF: The scirpt translates VLBI data files in the VDIF format into the RDEF format.
+2. Translate VDIF to RDEF: The script translates VLBI data files in the VDIF format into the RDEF format.
 ```bash
 ./vdif2rdef.sh /path/to/vdif/files/
 ```